Canada Post Employees Appeal Dismissal Over Arbitration Requirements, Faulty Pleadings

 Regular readers on this site will have heard of Rules 174 and 181 of the Federal Court Rules.
 Similar provisions exist in all Provincial Courts as well.

 However, Grey doesn’t do this at all.
 The Statement of Claim is just 18 pages, and there’s no information pleaded about any specific Plaintiff.
-“Facts” is supposed to include the who, what, where, when and how of events unfolding.
+“Facts” are supposed to include the who, what, where, when and how of events unfolding.
 There has to be enough detail about each Plaintiff that the Defendants can respond.

 Grey doesn’t plead any facts that would establish any Charter breaches either.
 There are specific requirements that have to be met for each tort that each Plaintiff is raising.